eminorhan/frontier-accelerate/README.md

 ```

 #### `aws-ofi-rccl` plugin:
-I observe ~20% improvement in runtime when I use the `aws-ofi-rccl` plugin, which enables `rccl` to use `libfabric`.
+I've observed a ~20% improvement in runtime when I use the `aws-ofi-rccl` plugin, which enables `rccl` to use `libfabric`.
 I provide a shell script here ([`aws_ofi_rccl.sh`](https://github.com/eminorhan/frontier-guide/blob/master/aws_ofi_rccl.sh)) to install this plugin.
-Simply run this script (*e.g.* `sh aws_ofi_rccl.sh`) to install the plugin.
+Simply run this script (*e.g.* `sh aws_ofi_rccl.sh`) to install the plugin (the script assumes that your ROCm version is 6.1.3; if you're using a different version, change it accordingly).
 I should note, however, that I found this plugin to be quite unstable: it often causes jobs to fail randomly for mysterious reasons.

 ### Results
 **Update (Sep 5):** A further ~20% improvement in runtime with the `aws-ofi-rccl` plugin (see above).
 Time per update is now ~77 seconds, and total time estimated to train for 1T tokens on 64 Frontier nodes is now down to **~53 days**.
 Marchons!